Skip to main content

 • GitLab Repository owner (required): you have to select, from a list of options, where you want to save your microservice

-If you are using GitLab and don't see any option in Git repository owner, it means that you have no access to the GitLab group where the project resides: please contact your console administrator to solve this issue.
+If you are using GitLab and don't see any option in Git repository owner, it probably means that you have no access to the GitLab group where the project resides: please contact your console administrator to solve this issue.

 • Git Repository Name (required): name of the git repository of the service